trigaten/Learn_Prompting/docs/reliability/ensembling.md

 Question: Does this animal lives in North America?
 ```

-Well, by formulating the question in this special way, more easily generate different prompts.
+Well, by formulating the question in this special way, we can generate different prompts.
 Our first step here will be to take the claim `This animal lives in North America` and reformat it into different questions, which are basically asking the same thing.
 To do this, we will pass the claim through prompts like those in the below image.

 import ama_multi from '../assets/AMA_multiprompting.png';